kind2-mc/kind2/README.rst

-By default Kind 2 runs a process for bounded model checking (BMC), two processes for k-induction (one for a fixed value of k=2, and other for increasing values of k), several processes for invariant generation, and a process for IC3 in parallel on all properties simultaneously.
+By default Kind 2 runs a process for bounded model checking (BMC), two processes for k-induction (one for a fixed value of k=2, and other for increasing values of k), several processes for invariant generation, a process for IC3QE, and several processes for IC3IA in parallel on all properties simultaneously.
 It incrementally outputs counterexamples to properties as well as properties proved invariant.